 - Frequent colds that settle in the chest

 Tell your child’s pediatrician if anyone in your family has asthma or allergies because both tend to run in families.
-If another family member has asthma or allergies, it’s more likely that your child will have them.
+If a family member has asthma or allergies, it’s more likely that your child will have them.

 Treatment and Management